 Day 6, Fr: Free day in Resort (GEO)

-This day is a free one to enjoy nature, vineyards, and the outdoor swimming pool.
-The Resort also offers culinary masterclasses of Georgian traditional dishes and a tasting room to sample locally produced wines.
-Overnight at the hotel.
+This day is a free one to enjoy nature, vineyards, gym, and the outdoor swimming pool.
+The hotel also offers culinary masterclasses of Georgian traditional dishes and a tasting room to sample Schuchmann wines (wine tour and tasting are included in your stay).

 Optional Group Tour to Telavi

-Our final stop beckons at a family boutique cheese factory and cellar.
-We will indulge into the world of Georgian cheeses and then taste five types of unique local cheeses.
+- Our next stop beckons at a family boutique cheese factory and cellar.
+We will indulge into the world of cheeses and then taste five types of locally produced cheeses.
+Here, the family will greet us with a delicious lunch.

 After the tour, we will bring you back to your hotel.